przemastro/tsql-framework-template/README.md

     1. observationsDelta
     2. insertTestData

+Queries

+    1. metadata.sql - some metadata used by stored procedures

 In addition test data are prepared.

 More info you can find in https://github.com/przemastro/astroApp.git and in gettingStarted.txt file.